sgujuluva/live-coding/jun/20-06/Modules/README.md

 8. So, now that we have package.json file, we wanted to add the lodash library to our project, and we did that by typing the following command in our terminal: `npm install --save lodash`

 9. Up until this point, everything worked great, but now that we have introduced an external library (`lodash` in our case), we noticed that the app would crash, it could not understand what lodash is.
-This is because the browser does not understand how to add an external library to our project.
+This is because the browser does not understand how to add an extnpm run build ernal library to our project.

 10. To fix this problem, we had to add `webpack` to our project.
 We wanted to add it as a developer dependency, since we do not want the user to download it.